ministryofjustice/opg-technical-guidance/guides/adding-ci-dockerhub-users.md

 As this will significantly hamper our ability to run builds in CircleCI, this needs to be implemented.

-Fortunately, we have access to a DockerHub organisation in the MoJ. the steps below show you how to go about creating and using a service user for OPG repos.
+Fortunately, we have access to a DockerHub organisation in the MoJ.
+The steps below show you how to go about creating and using a service user for OPG repos.

 ## Principles